Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture Two—The Mongol Conquests.md

 Problem with “Outer Frontier Strategy” for the Mongols
 - But late 1100s, Mongols had to face semi-nomadic rulers who now occupied the fertile regions
 	- Jurchens had established the Jin (Chin) Dynasty in northern China
-		- Had their own formidable cavalry to match the Mongols
+		- Former Manchurian Nomads, Had their own formidable cavalry to match the Mongols.
+			- Mongols had to fight hard and long to get any resources.
-			- War of attrition ended up destroying basis of productivity in northern China
+			- War of attrition ended up destroying basis of productivity in northern China.
+				- *Over 90 cities razed, Population (and farmers) drops from 50 million to 8 million*
+				- *So, where could any concessions even come from*
 			- In western Asia, faced defiance of Turkic nomad rulers, such as Khwarazm Shah
 				- Resulted in all-out punitive expedition by Genghis khan in 1219